Drepzin/SweetLeaf/README.md

 # SweetLeaf
-A Java swing project for task management, emails and other things.
+A Java swing project for task management.